Anyone (Justin Bieber song)

 "Anyone" is a song by the Canadian singer Justin Bieber.
 It was released through Def Jam Recordings as the third single from his sixth studio album, Justice, on January 1, 2021.
 Bieber wrote the song with producers Jon Bellion, Andrew Watt, and the Monsters & Strangerz production trio (Alexander Izquierdo, Jordan K. Johnson, and Stefan Johnson), alongside Michael Pollack and Raul Cubina.
 At the 64th Annual Grammy Awards, "Anyone" received a nomination for Best Pop Solo Performance.

 Background

 Bieber revealed on April 10, 2020, during an Instagram Live that he had recorded a song called "Anyone".
 On December 30, 2020, Bieber announced on Twitter that the song would be released on January 1, 2021.
 He revealed the cover art and a 15-second trailer of the song's accompanying music video the following day.
 On December 31, 2020, Bieber performed his first full concert since 2017, which included the debut performance of "Anyone".
 Speaking of the song, Bieber said: "'Anyone' is such a special, hopeful, anthemic song.
 It sets the tone for a brighter new year full of hope and possibility".

-On February 7, 2021, a demo version of Anyone performed by Camila Cabello leaked, following snippets that had leaked five days prior.
-The demo suggests that Anyone was once purposed for Cabello's late 2019 album Romance, possibly as a Target exclusive, before the song was ultimately given to Bieber.
+In February 2021, a demo of "Anyone" by Camila Cabello leaked.
+The demo suggests that the song was once intended as a bonus track for Cabello's 2019 album Romance.